How To Choose An SEO Company That Actually Moves Pipeline (A Practical Guide For B2B SaaS Leaders, 2026)

 First, pick the primary KPI that ties directly to revenue.
 Common choices: incremental demos attributed to organic, SQLs from organic channels, or self-serve conversions originating from search sessions.
 We favor metrics that link to the existing attribution model — whether first-touch, last-touch, or weighted — because misaligned attribution is how good SEO becomes an unloved line item.
 Understanding your desired outcomes before the hiring process begins is essential.

 Next, set a realistic timeline and milestones.
 SEO is not instant, but it doesn't have to be glacial.
 For Series A–pre-IPO SaaS with product-market fit, we expect measurable pipeline movement inside 3–6 months from the first strategic deliverable, with clearer ROI signals by month 6–12.
 If a vendor promises enterprise-scale gains in 60 days, that's a red flag.
 If they refuse to commit to milestones, that's worse.
+A well-defined timeline helps in tracking progress and justifying budget allocation.

 • An executive sponsor who owns outcomes (usually Head of Growth or CMO).